BeeGroup-cimne/ENMA/enma_code/installing-no-ambari.md

 This tutorial will guide you to install the working hadoop cluster in a few easy steps.

-*The instructions are updated for ubuntu 18.04(LTS) if using other versions some of the scripts migth need to be modified*
+*The instructions are updated for ubuntu 20.04(LTS) if using other versions some of the scripts migth need to be modified*

 ##### Requirements before start
 - ssh access to all nodes
-- check that the OS version is supported for ambari on the [official link](https://docs.cloudera.com/HDPDocuments/Ambari-2.7.3.0/administering-ambari/content/amb_installing_ambari_agents_manually.html)

 ## Set up the cluster
 1. set the root password for all nodes and log as the root user
     ```bash
     sudo passwd
-    su -
+    sudo su -
     ```

 2. create public key in the admin node for root and configure the passwordless ssh in all hosts.
     *on admin node*

     ```bash